Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 Internal:

-1. Stomach– Mucosa is swollen, edematous and red in patches or as a whole, especially at the pyloric area, greater curvature, posterior part and cardiac end.
+1. Stomach: Mucosa is swollen, edematous, and red in patches or as a whole, especially at the pyloric area, greater curvature, posterior part, and cardiac end.
 The mucosa appears as red velvet.
-Sometimes large sub mucous and sub peritoneal hemorrhage is seen.
+Sometimes, a large submucous subperitoneal hemorrhage is seen.
 Arsenic particles may be seen on the sticky mucus covering the mucosa.
 Some erosion and ulceration may also be seen.

-2. Intestines– Small intestines are flaccid and contain large flakes of mucus with very little fecal matter.
-Caecum and rectum show slight inflammation.
+2. Intestines—Small intestines are flaccid and contain large flakes of mucus with very little fecal matter.
+The cecum and rectum show slight inflammation.

-3. Liver, Kidneys and Spleen- are congested, enlarged and show cloudy swelling, rarely fatty changes.
-Glumerular nephrits is commonly seen in the kidneys.
+3. Liver, kidneys, and spleen are congested, enlarged, and show cloudy swelling, rarely fatty changes.
+Glomerular nephritis is commonly seen in the kidneys.

-6. Heart– Subendocardilal petechial hemorrhages of the ventricles are seen, which is also pathognomic.
+6. Heart: Subendocardial petechial hemorrhages of the ventricles are seen, which is also pathognomonic.

 D/D-